-Jacking equipment and activities are designed, implemented, maintained and operated in accordance with legislative, and W.C.
-Spratt, Inc. internal requirements.
+Equipment and activities are developed, implemented, maintained and operated in accordance with legislation and internal requirements.

-Jacking activities and equipment comply with the following:
+The activities and equipment comply with the following regulations:

-• Only matching dollies manufactured by the original equipment manufacturer original equipment manufacturer (OEM) are used.• Equipment to be jacked or supported by a stand has no added load that may exceed the jack / stand SWL.
+Does the equipment to be jacked or supported by a stand have no additional load that could exceed the jacking/standing capacity?

-Select 2 active work fronts involving jacking activities and verify the following:
+Select 2 active construction projects with jacking activities and check the following:

-Do personnel understand the safety requirements for jacking activities ensuring the specifications in 'Control Operating Requirements'?
+Do personnel understand the safety requirements for jacking activities that ensure the specifications in 'Control Requirements'?

-Do task specific risk assessments have appropriate hazards and controls identified and implemented accordingly?
+Have task-specific risk assessments identified appropriate hazards and controls and implemented them accordingly?

-For the task at hand, are only matching dollies manufactured by the original equipment manufacturer (OEM)?
+Are only matching dollies produced by the original equipment manufacturer (OEM) for the task at hand?

-Is the integrity of equipment (including dunnage, stands, jack etc.) in check?
+Is the integrity of the equipment (including dunnage, stands, jacks, etc.) assured?

 Weight and Distance?